January 18, 2022

 The past year has proved that he was bang on.
 Let’s take a look at the before and after Coronavirus work-from-home statistics.

 In 2018, 56% of companies globally allowed remote work either fully or partially, said the 2018 Global State of Remote Work report, which surveyed 3,028 employees across six continents.
 In March 2020, that figure had risen to 88% due to Coronavirus, reported a Gartner HR survey of 800 global HR executives.
 Several months later, Twitter and other major companies announced that their employees could work remotely indefinitely.
 By the end of the year, 90% of HR leaders said employees would be allowed to work remotely even once COVID-19 vaccines are widely available, reported another Gartner survey.

-It’s clear from this that remote work is here to stay.
+That was all in 2020.
+Today, at the start of 2022, it is clear that remote work is here to stay.

 The question is: Why did it take so long?

 The world has had the technology for remote working for over a decade now.